 When police, fire and ambulance services respond to major incidents, along with other agencies, each organisation brings their own expertise to that situation.
-The JESIP programme will help the emergency services better understand each other's expertise and ways of working so they can improve how they can jointly deal with an emergency.
-The clarity that JESIP will bring to a major emergency scene will enable for the better integration and more efficient and effective management of such incidents.
+JESIP will help the emergency services better understand each other's expertise and ways of working so they can improve how they can jointly deal with an emergency.
+The clarity that JESIP brings to a major emergency scene enables for the better integration and more efficient and effective management of such incidents.

 We support business growth and economic sustainability through our fire protection work, helping business communities to become safer from fire and assisting businesses to comply with the Regulatory Reform (Fire Safety) Order 2005.
 This assistance may take the form of educational events, signposting to relevant guidance and the checking and auditing of fire protection measures.
 We are committed to enforcing the law so that members of the public and local employees are protected from the risk of death or injury caused by fire.
-Our protection measures evidence our performance.

 We continue to develop and enhance our risk-based inspection programme as per the requirements of the National Framework and we support the Regulators' Code, improving the way regulation is delivered at the frontline, by adopting the principles of the Code.
-We ensure the professionalism of our Fire Safety Officers via the application of the CFOA qualifications framework which has been embedded within the Service.
+We ensure the professionalism of our Fire Safety Officers via the application of the Competency Framework for Business Fire Safety Regulations which has been embedded within the Service.